datamesh-governance/datamesh-governance.com/policies/definitions/data-product/data-product.md

 - Access control
 - Platform dependencies (compute and storage resources)

+**Conceptual Distinction**

+When we say _a data product_, we explicitly do not mean this related concepts:

+- _Data as a Product:_ The principle to apply product thinking on analytical data
+- _Data is our Product:_ We sell data to our customers

 ## Consequences

 - A data product is a software component that needs to be developed and maintained by a dedicated team